-Whatever the reason you're considering counselling, I offer a relationship with someone who will listen without judgement or agenda to whatever it is you want to bring.
-My role is not to give advice or tell you what to do, however it is not passive either, we work collaboratively, in a confidential and safe environment where we explore together what you need for positive change - it may be gently challenging but only ever at your pace.
+Whatever the reason you're considering counselling, I offer a therapeutic relationship with someone who will listen without judgement or agenda to whatever it is you want to bring.

 Training, qualifications & experience

-I work in private practice, offering one to one counselling to men and women of all ages and backgrounds, for either short term, longer/open ended periods or time limited.
+In my practice I offer one to one counselling to men and women of all ages and backgrounds, for either short term or longer/open ended periods.

-I abide by the British Association of Counselling and Psychotherapy Ethical Framework for The Counselling Professions.
+My professional body is the British Association of Counselling and Psychotherapy (BACP) and I adhere to their Ethical Framework for The Counselling Professions.

 Registered / Accredited